 Clearly, protection of the market and of investors has become an industry-wide priority, and compliance with bolstered cybersecurity requirements to reduce risks is expected by the associated regulatory agencies.

 Informed Employees — The Cybersecurity Front Line

-Informed employees act as the critical first line of defense against cybersecurity threats, and a vigorous training program is key to bolstering both protection and compliance.
+Informed employees act as the critical first line of defense against cybersecurity threats, and a vigorous training program is a key to bolstering both protection and compliance.

 Successful cybersecurity training programs include, at the minimum, the following components: